A Look At Lee Chong Wei's Medals, Career Highlights And Net Worth

 Lee Chong Wei’s battle with cancer

 A week before the 2018 World Championships, Lee Chong Wei pulled out of the competition owing to treatment for a respiratory disorder.
-What was suspected as a respiratory disorder later turned out to be an early stage of nasopharynx cancer.
+What was suspected to be a respiratory disorder, however, was later diagnosed as early-stage nasopharynx cancer.

-Despite receiving treatment in Taiwan, Lee Chong Wei’s doctor advised him to avoid high-intensity training to avoid a relapse of his cancer.
+Despite receiving treatment in Taiwan, Lee Chong Wei’s doctor advised him to not partake in high-intensity training to avoid a relapse of his cancer.
 On June 13, 2019, the Malaysian badminton player announced his retirement from professional badminton, thereby drawing the curtains on his 19-year-long career.

 An overview of Lee Chong Wei’s career stats and net worth

-Even though Lee Chong Wei had to retire under the most unfortunate circumstance, he enjoyed an illustrious career studded with several title wins.
-The Malaysian shuttler won a staggering 69 titles in his professional career, and ended as the runner-up on 34 occasions.
-This includes his five gold medal wins along with a silver medal in the Commonwealth Games, three silver medals in the Olympics, and one silver medal in the Asian Games.
+Even though Lee Chong Wei had to retire under the most unfortunate of circumstances, he has an illustrious career studded with several title wins.
+The Malaysian shuttler has won a staggering 69 titles in his professional career and ended as the runner-up on 34 occasions.
+These include five gold medals and a silver medal at the Commonwealth Games, three silver medals at the Olympics and one silver medal at the Asian Games.

-According to a report by Celebrity Net Worth, Lee Chong Wei’s net worth, as of 2023, stands at an approximate USD 16 million.
+According to a report by Celebrity Net Worth, Lee Chong Wei’s net worth, as of 2023, stands at USD 16 million (SGD 21.5 million).

-Aaron Chia And Soh Wooi Yik Make History With Malaysia’s First World Badminton Championships Title
+Canada Open 2023: Prize Money, Schedule And Top Players Of The Badminton Tournament

+Indonesia Open 2023: This Is The Prize Money The Players Are Competing For

 Frequently Asked Questions (FAQs)